simple-ai-opensource/simple-or/CONTRIBUTING.rst

 3. The pull request should work for Python 3.7 and 3.8.
 Check the Github Actions tab of the main simple-or repo and make sure that the tests of the development branch pass for all supported Python versions.
-4. You should increase the version number
+4. Did you increase the version number?

 Your PR requires a review from one of the authors before it will be merged.
 Once your PR is approved, it is merged to master branch and push automatically to